trippo/ResponsiveFilemanager/readme.txt

 CHANGES LOG
+version 8.0.1
+- simplification of the installation procedure
+- compatibility with PHP version < 5.3
+- fix in use of subfolder session variable

 version 8.0
 - set responsive filemanager as external plugin (so you can install more simply and update tinymce externally and never changing plugin.min.js files) Special Thanks to Jules Gravinese